 BOARD OF EDUCATION DISTRICT POLICY SECTION 32

 SCHOOL YEAR 2024/2025 32

 Emergency Medical Authorization Forms (EMAs) 43

 Fees and Assessments 44

 Fire, Tornado, and Lockdown Crisis Drills 44

 Free and Reduced School Lunch/Breakfast 44

 Preventative Measures 47

 Student Absences and Excuses 58

 Acceptable Third Party Documentation 59

 ATTENDANCE POLICY FOR MILITARY-CONNECTED STUDENTS 59

 Student Health 60

-All Northwest Local School District school buildings have a health clinic day to support the students and staff.
-The Health Office staff may be a Licensed Practical Nurse (LPN) or a Health Assistant.
-We believe that a to participate actively in his/her education. a Registered Nurse (RN), a
+All Northwest Local School District school buildings have a health clinic.
+It is open of day to support the students and staff.
+The Health Office staff may be a Registered M Licensed Practical Nurse (LPN) or a Health Assistant.
+We believe that a healthy students to participate activities his (here advection Nurse (RN), a lent is better able

+to participate actively in his/her education.
+60 68

-1. Suspension 68
+1. Suspension

 2. Expulsion 68

 3. Emergency Removal 69

 Threats or Intimidation 70

 Tuition 70

 Photo Release 72